Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/update_features/index.md

 * Service asset ID for the cellular service with the features that you wish to update.
 This ID can be obtained via the **/assets/service** resource.

 * IDs for the features you wish to modify, along with the action you wish to take (i.e., ADD or REMOVE).
+Feature IDs can be obtained via the **/catalog/features** resource.
 You can also add a comment to provide additional information about the change, if needed.

 * All required and optional order properties.
 Refer to the <a href="{{site.url}}/tutorials/properties">Obtaining Order Properties</a> page for steps how to identify the properties that are relevant for your order.
 Also, refer to this same page for instructions for <a href="{{site.url}}/tutorials/properties#choicePropertySubmittingOtherValue">submitting an "other/none of the above" value</a>.